enkidevs/curriculum/sql/dql/basic-selects/select-where.md

 | Weedle     | 40 |
 | Beedrill   | 65 |

-Note that text needs to be enclosed with quote marks (`'text'`), while integers (and other numerical types) should not have quotes.
+Note that text needs to be enclosed within quotation marks (`'text'`), while integers (and other numerical types) should not have quotes.

 ---